Operate as much as you can outdoors. Up to 25 people can be in your outdoor space. Everyone must be able to physically distance for the activity.

 Disinfect all high touch surfaces and equipment regularly.

 Outdoor services have other requirements

 Follow state and local regulations.
 Do not block streets or sidewalks.
 You can apply to use the sidewalk, parking lane, or a private lot for your business.

-You can set up tents outside.
+You can set up tents or temporary structures outside.
 Make sure air can flow freely through every area, including corners.
 No more than one side can be closed.
 See State guidelines about temporary structures for outdoor businesses.

-Action required for indoor gyms: Complete and post a Health and Safety Plan from this fillable PDF.
+Action required for indoor gyms when allowed to reopen: Complete and post a Health and Safety Plan from this fillable PDF.

 Action required for outdoor gyms: Complete and post a Health and Safety Plan from this fillable PDF.

-Action required for indoor gyms: The Health Order requires that businesses post certain signage for their customers during the coronavirus pandemic.
+Action required for indoor gyms when allowed to reopen: The Health Order requires that businesses post certain signage for their customers during the coronavirus pandemic.
 This poster meets of all the signage requirements for indoor gyms and fitness centers.
 It is in English, Spanish, Chinese, and Filipino.

 Action required: All businesses must post information for their staff about how to report violations of COVID-19 health orders at the workplace.
 It is in English, Spanish, Chinese, and Filipino.
 You can also download this poster in 11x17 size.